masterxavierfox/velero/restore-hooks_product-requirements.md

 The following is representative of what the user experience could look like for Velero restore pre-hooks and post-hooks.

-**_Note: These examples are representative and are not to be considered for us in pre- and post- restore hook operations until the technical design is complete._**
+**_Note: These examples are representative and are not to be considered for use in pre- and post- restore hook operations until the technical design is complete._**

 **Restore Pre-Hooks**